danielnilsson9/bbs-fw/PROTOCOL.md

 An intreasting note:
 When reconfiguring with Bafang Config Tool updated parameters are not immediately sent to motor control MCU.
-Power cycle occur before new parameters are sent to secondary MCU.
+Power cycle must occur before new parameters are sent to secondary MCU.

 Note: In table below the leading message header "AA" and trailing checksum has been left out.